JustINCodingUK/JustINCodingUK/README.md

-- 👋 Hi, I’m @JustINCodingUK
+- 👋 Hi, I’m Justin
-- 👀 I’m interested in Java and Android
+- 👀 I’m interested in Java and Android (And any other language)
 - 🌱 I’m currently learning Android App Development

 <!---